sixter/CommonRandomNumber/README.txt

-The documents entitled "CommonRandomNumber" provide the code and output for graphs and calculations in "Applying the common random number technique as a Markov chain convergence diagnostic."
+The documents entitled "VarComp.html", "JameStein.html", "BayesReg.html"  provide the code and output for graphs and calculations in
+"Estimating MCMC convergence rates using common random number."
 This paper can be found in ______.